 Who follows The White House on X?

 The White House draws a broad audience of crypto-adjacent and policy-focused accounts.
-The accounts that follow The White House include 862 founders, 167 angel investors, 743 influencers and 20 VCs, among them Elon Musk, Toly, Chris Dixon, Marc Andreessen, Brian Armstrong and Michael Saylor.
+The accounts that follow The White House include 1,078 founders, 247 angel investors, 726 influencers and 12 VCs, among them Elon Musk, Toly, Chris Dixon, Marc Andreessen, Brian Armstrong and Stani.